mbcrump/mbcrump-blog/_posts/2017-08-29-azure-tips-and-tricks-complete-list.md

 comments: true
 ---

-**Azure Tips and Tricks Sorted by Services List Now Available** : The [sorted list](https://www.michaelcrump.net/azure-tips-and-tricks-sorted-list/) allows you to quickly find a tip and trick by Azure Services.
+**ATTENTION:** Help shape the future of Azure Tips and Tricks by telling me what you'd like for me to write about!
+Help me help you by filling out this [quick survey.](https://forms.office.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbR0m_7PjUWSdOsfLRTa0HuzZUNE1PS1ZNR0pOUktSTUE2Wk0yWUxRQVI1WC4u)
-{: .notice--info}
+{: .notice--primary}

 ## Intro